Skip to main content

 Of Dartmouth’s five schools, two of them are open to undergraduates—Arts & Sciences and the Thayer School of Engineering (which was founded in 1867 and is one of the oldest engineering schools in the country).

-A notable aspect of Dartmouth’s engineering school is its dual degree program, which allows students from other liberal arts colleges to pursue an engineering degree at Dartmouth.
+A notable aspect of Dartmouth’s engineering school is its partner school dual-degree program, which allows students from other liberal arts colleges to pursue an engineering degree at Dartmouth.
 Dual-degree graduates will spend a fifth year at Dartmouth and graduate with both a bachelor’s degree from their home school and a Bachelor of Engineering (BE) from Dartmouth.
 The schools that participate in Dartmouth’s dual-degree program are:

 • Amherst